farm-ng/tractor/doc/core_module.rst

 Serialization
 -------------

-Farm-ng uses `protocol buffers <https://developers.google.com/protocol-buffers>`_ (v3) for serialization.
+farm-ng uses `protocol buffers <https://developers.google.com/protocol-buffers>`_ (v3) for serialization.

 A standard approach to serialization allows us to define data structures, library APIs, and network APIs in a format that is language-neutral, and both forwards and backwards-compatible.

-For more about the the choice of protocol buffers, see TODO.
+For more about the choice of protocol buffers, see TODO.

 Interprocess Communication
 --------------------------

-Farm-ng uses a lightweight, decentralized UDP-based protocol called the **Event Bus** for interprocess communication.
+farm-ng uses a lightweight, decentralized UDP-based protocol called the **Event Bus** for interprocess communication.

 UDP packets contain a single binary-serialized ``Event`` message.